telehash/telehash.github.io/protocol.md

 It is highly recommended to use an existing switch library or service for your environment, rather than creating one from scratch.
-This will help insure that the security, identity, and networking aspects are verified properly.
+This will help ensure that the security, identity, and networking aspects are verified properly.
 If there isn't one which meets your needs, then we would love your help - pull requests to list them here are welcome!